 Logistics for Visiting Framlingham Castle

 Framlingham Castle opening hours are 10 am to 4 pm, but the days it is open varies throughout the year, so be sure to check before you plan your visit.
-English Heritage members get in free.
+English Heritage (like us) members get in free.
 Click here for more information about English Heritage.
 Admission for adults is £8.90 and children are £5.30.
 If you are going as a family, you can save some money by buying the family ticket which includes 2 adults and 3 children for £23.10.
 You can easily see the castle in 1-2 hours, not including picnicking time.